cheribaker/garden/content/notes/culture.md

 *LOL.*

-Note: When you're dressed to the nines, no one will begrudge you a brief umbrella use to keep your hair dry while you transit from car to fancy-place.
-There are times when umbrellas are *not* silly.
+Note: There are times when umbrellas are *not* silly.
+And no one is going to hassle you.
+We just think it's funny.

 Relevant Link: [Seattle Man Sells Out to Big Umbrella](https://theneedling.com/2021/10/01/seattle-man-sells-out-to-big-umbrella/)